Did Early Christians Celebrate Easter? Where Did Easter Come From?

 Third, this then changed the meaning of the day to have more to do with a resurrection or renewal than the practices of Passover.
 To insure acceptance, imperial edicts, including the death penalty, came out to enforce Easter-Sunday

-Fourth, because of these changes, it apparently did not seem too much of a stretch to the Greco-Romans to adopt the pagan name Easter and associated Spring-time fertility and other practices.
+Fourth, because of these changes, it apparently did not seem too much of a stretch to the Greco-Romans to adopt the pagan name Easter and associated Spring-time fertility and other practices which stretched back to ancient Babylon.

 Fifth, since this was done long ago, many do not realize that what is considered to be "the principal feast of the ecclesiastical year," by the Church of Rome, was not observed by original Christians.

 Sixth, Easter did not come from the Bible.
-The Bible actually warns against incorporating pagan practices in with Passover.
+The Bible actually warns against incorporating pagan practices in with Passover as a doctrine of demons (1 Corinthians 10:19-21).
 Despite that, many modern scholars/news sources, etc. have attempted to blur the truth enough that most do not understand it.

 Seventh, scholars realize that Easter was simply not observed by early Christians, nor those who felt that they needed to obey the God of the Bible rather than men.

-Eighth, amazingly even though Easter is supposed to be Passover according to Greco-Roman Catholics and Protestants, it cannot (because of dating calculation rules that they use) be observed on the biblical date, it is not a memorial of Christ's death, and Easter no it a type of a resurrection holiday with the many pagan trappings.
+Eighth, amazingly even though Easter is supposed to be Passover according to Greco-Roman Catholics and Protestants, it cannot (because of dating calculation rules that they use) be observed on the biblical date, it is not a memorial of Christ's death, and Easter as a type of a resurrection holiday has many pagan trappings.

 Ninth, Passover observance was backed by both the Old and New Testaments, as well as by the early Christians who claimed to be following the teachings of the apostles and the Bible.